cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-config.md

 # pg_config

-Retrieves information about the installed version of Greenplum Database.
+Retrieves information about the installed version of Cloudberry Database.

 ## Synopsis